karen portrait circle

 See Alcatraz Night Tour & SF Bay Cruise for info and booking.

-Alcatraz Night Tour & HOHO City Bus Tour.
+Alcatraz Night Tour & Yosemite Day Tour.

 Otherwise, you can book a Day Tour by itself or a Day Tour combined with other San Francisco attractions, like the popular Alcatraz/Muir Woods/Sausalito Tour, or the Alcatraz/Bay Cruise Tour.